-Mālama Learning Center is working closely with the Hawai'i Department of Agriculture through a grant from the U.S. Department of Agriculture to heighten awareness about the Coconut Rhinoceros Beetle (CRB) throughout the Nānākuli community, and lead residents to take action to reduce habitat for these invasive pests.
-CRB is not native to Hawai'i and attacks, as its name implies, coconut trees as well as other palms, including th native Hawaiian loulu.
+Mālama Learning Center is working closely with the Hawai'i Department of Agriculture through a grant from the U.S. Department of Agriculture to heighten awareness about the Coconut Rhinoceros Beetle (CRB) throughout West O'ahu communities, and lead residents to take action to reduce habitat for these invasive pests.
+CRB is not native to Hawai'i and attacks, as its name implies, coconut trees as well as other palms, including the native Hawaiian loulu.
 It can kill these trees through boring through the trunk.
-Larvae of CRB are often found in greenwaste and mulch piles.
-To be successful, we must reduce in size and number this habitat for the CRB.
-Watch the following videos created by Outside Hawai'i (OC16) in partnership with the Mālama Learning Center.
+Larvae of CRB are often found in green waste and mulch piles.
+To be successful, we must work together to reduce habitat for the CRB.

 Our outreach and education program on the CRB continues as the job is not done!
 We've witnessed considerable damage to coconut and loulu (native) palm trees, which is very alarming.
 Please join our Backyard Beetle Watch program to be part of the solution!
 Contact us at info(at)malamalearningcenter.org for information on how you can help!

 Our Invasive Species Intern, Mahina Cavalieri, made these beautiful posters for use at our outreach booths.
 Click on them to download a copy.